freemint/teradesk/readme.txt

   would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, personally, I think that  background pictures are  in fact distracting  to  the user and  a waste  of system  resources.
-  However, MyAES provides this feature and, and maybe XaAES will.
+  However, MyAES provides this feature and, and maybe XaAES will some day.